soyart/fngobot/README.md

 `/stop` is used to stop a running handler.
 Let's say we have an alerting handler whose UUID is cfd337b7, to stop it, send:

     /stop cfd337b7

+## Important packages
+After editing the code, you probably want to run tests on these packages before you start using FnGoBot.

+The `parse` package provides command parsing for both CLI and Telegram versions.
+This means that they both share the same text interface.

+The `bot` package defines logic for handling alerts, price tracking, and quoting, and is also used by both CLI and Telegram versions.

+The `fetch` package, which fetches data from remote APIs, provides an interface (`fetch.Quoter`) to all quotes processed by FnGoBot.